jcollard/ChessAppDevlog/README.md

 ### Rook, Bishop, and Queen

-The Rook, Bishop, and Queen shared some amount of logic so I've lumped them together here.
+The Rook, Bishop, and Queen shared similar logic so I've lumped them together here.

 More specifically, these pieces can move many spaces on the board orthogonally or diagonally as long as they don't "jump" over another piece.
 To help with